LiangQiaoGu/MIonSite/standardalone_MIonSite/README.md

 MIonSite: Identifying Metal Ion-Binding Sites via Enhanced AdaBoost Algorithm with Protein Sequence Information

 Note: 	The MIonSite can be only used to predict the Zn, Ca, Mg, Mn, and Fe binding sites from protein sequence.
+	Please run this program on CentOS or RedHat Linux system.

 Installation:

 	1. Download the MIonSite package.
 Let $HOME_FOLDER be the absolute path of the "standardalone_MIonSite" folder.